top of page

 Skukura Woods, Senior Coach

-Skukura explores work at the intersection of spirituality, culture/identity and psychology.
+Skukura (she/her) explores work at the intersection of spirituality, culture/identity, and psychology.
 She earned her Bachelor of Arts in Creative Writing and Intercultural Communication from Juniata College, and Master of Science in Counseling Psychology from Chatham University.
-For the past 6 years, she has served in various roles that allowed her to passionately pursue opportunities to nurture community-building, authenticity, and support others in their unique life’s development.
-In her free-time, she enjoys yoga, watching movies, coloring and being around water.
+This role with Evolve allows her to passionately nurture community-building and authenticity while supporting others in their unique life development.
+In her free time, she enjoys trying new restaurants or recipes, taking naps, and doing pilates.

 Taryn Wright, Coach

-Taryn is a candidate for a Master's in Social Work (August 2024) at the University of Pittsburgh.
-She has a Bachelor’s degree in Social Work and Psychology from La Salle University.
+Taryn (she/her) earned a Bachelor's degree in Psychology and Social Work from La Salle University and a Master's in Social Work from the University of Pittsburgh.
+While studying at Pitt, Taryn joined Evolve as a Social Work Fellow in 2023, before becoming a coach in 2024.
 Taryn is passionate about working with people to support their individual aspirations and goals.
-Having recently experienced college with her own neurodivergence, she is acutely familiar with the unique strengths and challenges involved.
-Taryn loves to connect with people and is happy to work in a field where she is able to connect with others and bolster them in their journeys.
+Having recently experienced college as a neurodivergent student, she is acutely familiar with the unique strengths and challenges involved.
+Taryn loves connecting with people and is happy to work in a field where she can connect with others and bolster them in their journeys.
 In her free time, Taryn enjoys reading, watching movies, being outdoors, and meeting new people.

 Erin 2. new edit copy.jpg